 The primary goal of the Quality Rated Validation Project is to provide Georgia’s early childhood leaders with high-quality information about the validity of Quality Rated that can be used to strengthen the system.
 The primary objectives of the project are to help Quality Rated leaders gain a better understanding of:

 The project started in 2015 and will continue through 2018; four reports are planned.
 The first uses administrative data to provide information about how the rating system is working.
-Future reports, to be delivered throughout 2017 and 2018, will include additional analysis of administrative data, as well as data currently being collected.
+The second examines the distribution of ratings among different types of programs, the timing of each step in the rating process, and the re-rating of programs.
+Future reports, will include information about directors’, providers’, and teachers’ perceptions of Quality Rated, as well as how ratings relate to independent measures of quality and children’s development.
 Child Trends and Georgia State University are collaborating to collect and analyze information from teachers, providers, and directors about their experiences with Quality Rated; independent classroom and program observations; audio recordings of teacher and provider interactions with children to understand language use; and assessments of children’s emerging academic and social skills.
 Combined, this series of reports will address the three primary objectives stated above and provide data to guide Quality Rated leaders in considering future implementation and revision.